kerrishotts/PhoneGap-Enterprise-Code-Bundle/README.md

 As with Chapter 5, this project does not implement a complete application, but is simply a demo app showing some of the technologies discussed in the chapter.

-As with Chapter 5, be sure to update `main.js` to point to your server and update the certificate fingerprint prior to building and running.
+> Note: This app really doesn't do anything visually.
+You'll need to connect a debugger in order to see the output.
+If
+> You can't connect a debugger in time, issue `window.location.reload();` in order to trigger a reload.

 ### [Chapter 7: Push Notifications](ch7)

 This chapter focuses on sending and receiving push notifications with Cordova.
 It is not a complete project; it displays a very simple `alert` upon receipt of a push notification.
-In order to send push notifications, you'll need to follow the directions present in Chapter 7 in order to set up a <boxcar.io> account.
+In order to send push notifications, you'll need to follow the directions present in Chapter 7 in order to set up a <http://boxcar.io> account.
 In order to send an example push, see `ch7/sendPush.py`.

 The project as delivered in this code package is *not* a complete Cordova project.
 You'll need to execute the following